BAAI-DCAI/Bunny/README.md

 📖 Technical report (coming soon) | 🤗 [Models](#model-zoo) | 🐰 [Demo](http://bunny.dataoptim.org)

 Bunny is a family of lightweight but powerful multimodal models.
 It offers multiple plug-and-play vision encoders, like EVA-CLIP, SigLIP and language backbones, including Phi-1.5, StableLM-2 and Phi-2.
 To compensate for the decrease in model size, we construct more informative training data by curated selection from a broader data source.
-Remarkably, our Bunny-3B model built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLM frameworks (7B), and even achieves performance on par with 13B models.
+Remarkably, our Bunny-3B model built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLMs (7B), and even achieves performance on par with 13B models.

 ![comparison](comparison.png)